Expatriation

 To expatriate is a big decision.
 One that has implications far beyond possibly paying an “exit tax” upon your permanent departure.

 Expatriation means, for example, that you no longer have the automatic right to enter or live in the United States.
-You’ll need to get a visa to do so, unless your non-US passport qualifies you for visa-free entry.
-In all cases, the Department of Homeland Security can deny you re-entry to the United States, and is under no obligation to tell you why.
+You’ll need to get a visa to do so, unless your non-U.S. passport qualifies you for visa-free entry.

 Before making this decision, review several key factors to ensure it’s the right choice for you.